SPDUK/portfolio/content/blog/types-of-web-hosting/index.md

 > For when you want to do things manually, but get the most bang for your buck.

 A VPS is pretty much just raw access to a server, typically you'll be assigned a VM that is specced to whatever configuration you select when creating it, or you can go bare metal and rent a full server, dedicated to just you.

+My personal choice of VPS hosting is [DigitalOcean](https://m.do.co/c/ef05d9ae58b2), where they provide _droplets_, setting one up is quite easy and their service offers many helpful UI tools in case you make a mistake, such as direct access to the server and automatic backups.

 Typically a VPS is the best way to get full access to a machine, allowing you to build and configure absolutely everything about it.
 That can be a positive thing or a negative thing, depends on how you look at it.